eeeraiii/kaggle_titanic_competition/README.md

 1. My Jupyter Notebook, which includes all my processes from data extraction, to cleaning, engineering, model training and test set treatment.
 2. My final dataframe, 'y_test_prediction_df.csv', which includes the predicted 'y' values (in other words, 'Survived') based on the test set, as well as their accompanying 'PassengerId'.
 3. This README.md file.

+### Let me know if there are any ways I can improve my process for a higher accuracy score!